 Celebrating Service Day

-Each year, Episcopal students provide more than 4,500 hours of community service on the school’s annual Celebrating Service Day.
-Students pack more than 30,000 meals for Hunger Fight, spend time learning about area non-profits, working with students at the North Florida School of Special Education, senior residents from Brookdale Southside, and students from Arlington Elementary.
-Students also fill bags with food and toiletries for the homeless, make toys for homeless pets, write letters to service men and women and to area hospital patients, and clean up at St Augustine Road Fish Management Area at Earl Johnson Park, the Old Kings Road YMCA, the Salvation Army on West Adams, Hope Haven, American Cancer Society, Malivai Washington, Arlington Community Academy, and Sanctuary on 8th.
-Finally, choral students bring Songbird – a music therapy program for memory loss patients – to the Starling resident home.
+Episcopal students collectively provide more than 4,500 hours of community service on our annual Celebrating Service Day.
+Students pack more than 30,000 meals for Hunger Fight, learn about local non-profit organizations, work with students at the North Florida School of Special Education and residents from local nursing homes, and visit a variety of sites around Jacksonville to serve alongside their peers and faculty.
+Students also fill bags with food and toiletries for the homeless, make toys for pets in shelters, write letters to servicemen and servicewomen and to hospital patients, and plan and implement a variety of other service projects.
 This day truly embodies the spirit of our community as we work to become "doers of good."